joepstein/udacity-nlp-hidden-markov-model/README.md

 ### Most Frequent Classifier
 * The first model simply creates an embedded dictionary where this is true: `pair_counts[NOUN][time] == 1244`.
 * In other words, this model simply relies on frequency for making predictions on P.O.S. , and the accuracy is fairly high, above 90%.
-* What about when a word's P.O.S. is aambiguous, like *dis*-count the noun, and dis-*count* the verb ?
+* What about when a word's P.O.S. is ambiguous, like *dis*-count the noun, and dis-*count* the verb ?

 ### Unigram and Bigram Counts